If you’re looking to maximize your cash back rewards on everyday spending, HSBC has an offer aimed at catching your attention.

 - Redemption Options: As some credit cards issuers do, HSBC issues cash back rewards as points.
 You can use these “Cash Rewards points” to get actual cash back (in the form of a check), direct deposits into an HSBC account or statement credits on the card.
 But the points also can be used for things like travel, gift cards and merchandise.
 Here’s a more detailed look at your options:

-- Introductory APR Period: This card has a one-year 0% APR period for both new purchases and balance transfers.
+- Introductory APR Period: This card has an introductory APR offer for both new purchases and balance transfers.
 If you move an existing credit card balance over to this card, the transfer will be subject to a fee of either $10 or 4%.
 It’s also worth noting that there is no limit on how much you can transfer as long as it does not exceed your credit limit for the card.
 You cannot transfer a balance from another HSBC card.

 - Cell Phone Protection: If you pay your wireless bill with this credit card each month, you are eligible for protection of up to $600 per claim if your phone is stolen or damaged.
 You can read more about this type of coverage and competing credit cards that offer it here.